 Political Scientist Wilmer J. Leon, lll, Ph.D. is a Political Commentator, Nationally Syndicated Columnist with the National Newspapers Publishers Association (NNPA) and the Host of the nationally broadcast three-hour call-in talk radio program Inside The Issues with Wilmer Leon” airing live nationally every Saturday at 11am est. on Sirius/XM Satellite Radio channel 128 “The Power.”
 The show rebroadcasts on Sundays at noon.
 A Teaching Associate in the Department of Political Science at Howard University in Washington, Dr. Leon writes and delivers commentary for a variety of national media outlets including Root.com, TheGrio.com, TruthOut.org, CNN, NPR.org, MSNBC, The Maynard Institute.com, Politicsincolor.com and many others.

-Evan is the great-grandson of Dr. Robert “Whirlwind” Johnson, and is the Director of Community Outreach at the Academy Center of the Arts in Lynchburg, Virginia.
-Before the Academy, Evan attended Randolph College where he graduated Phi Beta Kappa with a B.A. in Philosophy.
-He then worked in Washington, DC under a Social Security summer fellowship with the National Urban League and National Academy of Social Insurance.
-Evan returned to Lynchburg to become a positive force in the community and to continue the work of his great-grandfather.
+Evan is the great-grandson of Dr. Robert “Whirlwind” Johnson.
+He spent four years as the Director of Community Outreach at the Academy Center of the Arts in Lynchburg, Virginia, and he currently serves as the Program Coordinator at Diversity Richmond, a nonprofit LGBTQ+ organization.
+Evan attended Randolph College in Lynchburg, where he graduated Phi Beta Kappa with a B.A. in Philosophy.